MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

     ![Screenshot of PowerPoint presentation created by Copilot from a Word document.](./media/generative-ai/copilot-powerpoint-create-image.png)

-1. Select the last slide in the presentation.
+1. Select the second-last slide in the presentation (before the final *Conclusion* slide if Copilot generated one).
 Then, in the Copilot pane, in the chat box, select the **View prompts** icon and select the **Add a slide about...** prompt to create a new slide using the prompt `Add a slide about the benefits of an eco-friendly approach to cleaning.`

     ![Screenshot of PowerPoint presentation create a new slide.](./media/generative-ai/copilot-powerpoint-add-new-slide.png)